systerel/S2OPC/README.md

 - Paths to external libraries source directory: MbedTLS, Expat (optional: needed for XML parsing features only), Check (optional: needed for S2OPC unit tests), Paho (optional: needed for S2OPC PubSub MQTT).
 Set the  MBEDTLS_DIR, EXPAT_DIR, CHECK_DIR and PAHO_DIR variables.
 - Visual Studio version to use and type of build (Release, Debug, etc.).
 Set the VS_VERSION and CONFIG variables.

+The generated project file S2OPC*.sln can then be imported in Visual Studio environment.

+## Customize S2OPC scope build

-By setting environment variables S2OPC_NANO_PROFILE, S2OPC_EVENT_MANAGEMENT, S2OPC_HAS_AUDITING, S2OPC_NODE_MANAGEMENT, S2OPC_EXTERNAL_HISTORY_RAW_READ_SERVICE, S2OPC_CLIENTSERVER_ONLY, WARNINGS_AS_ERRORS, BUILD_SHARED_LIBS, ENABLE_TESTING, ENABLE_SAMPLES, WITH_PYS2OPC, PYS2OPC_VERSION and PYS2OPC_WHEEL_NAME it is possible to customize S2OPC build.
+By setting environment variables it is possible to customize S2OPC build:
 - S2OPC_NANO_PROFILE (OFF by default): if set to ON, it excludes the features out of the OPC UA server nano scope (excluded services: subscription, monitored items and method calls services)
+- S2OPC_NODE_MANAGEMENT (OFF by default): if set to ON, activates AddNodes / DeleteNodes services
+- S2OPC_NODE_ADD_OPTIONAL (OFF by default): if set ON, enables optional child nodes to be added when adding a node (only mandatory otherwise).
+- S2OPC_NODE_INTERNAL_ADD_CHILD_NODES (ON by default): if set ON, enables recursive add of child nodes for server local add nodes.
+- S2OPC_NODE_ADD_INVERSE_TYPEDEF  (ON by default): if set ON, enables addition of 'HasTypeDefinition' inverse reference from type node to child node.
+- S2OPC_NODE_DISABLE_CHECK_UNIQUENESS_BROWSENAME (OFF by default): if set ON, disables check of uniqueness of BrowseName among its parent's references.
+- S2OPC_EXTERNAL_HISTORY_RAW_READ_SERVICE (OFF by default): if set ON, uses external callback for implementing HistoryRead service, which is the only one supported for the moment.
+- S2OPC_NODE_DELETE_CHILD_NODES (ON by default): if set ON, makes DeleteNodes service recursively delete new orphans child nodes from the removed nodes.
 - S2OPC_EVENT_MANAGEMENT (OFF by default): if set to ON, activates OPC UA Events
-- S2OPC_HAS_AUDITING (OFF by default)
-- S2OPC_NODE_MANAGEMENT (OFF by default): if set to ON, activates a simplified AddNodes service (variable node only without child nodes generation, no NodeId generation, simplified checks on types) and DeleteNodes services
+- S2OPC_HAS_AUDITING (OFF by default): if set to ON, activates OPC UA Auditing (limited to security audit event types).
+It requires S2OPC_EVENT_MANAGEMENT set.
-- S2OPC_EXTERNAL_HISTORY_RAW_READ_SERVICE (OFF by default): if set to ON, activates the external treatment for HistoryRead service, which is the only one supported for the moment
+- S2OPC_CLIENTSERVER_ONLY (OFF by default): if set to ON, Only build the common library and client server libraries, tests and samples (effectively excludes pubsub).
-- S2OPC_CLIENTSERVER_ONLY (OFF by default): if set to ON, Only build the common library and client server libraries, tests, and samples (effectively excludes pubsub).
+- S2OPC_PUBSUB_ONLY (OFF by default): if set to ON, only build the common library and the PubSub library, tests and samples (effectively excludes client/server).
 - WARNINGS_AS_ERRORS (ON by default): if set to OFF, Do not treat warnings as errors when building.
-- BUILD_SHARED_LIBS (ON by default): if set to OFF, it builds static S2OPC libraries (necessary for ENABLE_TESTING=ON)
+- BUILD_SHARED_LIBS (ON by default): if set to OFF, it builds static S2OPC libraries (necessary for ENABLE_TESTING=ON on Windows)
-- ENABLE_TESTING (OFF by default): if set to ON, it builds the S2OPC unit tests and validation tests (BUILD_SHARED_LIBS=OFF necessary)
+- ENABLE_TESTING (OFF by default): if set to ON, it builds the S2OPC unit tests and validation tests (BUILD_SHARED_LIBS=OFF necessary on Windows)
 - ENABLE_SAMPLES (OFF by default): if set to ON, it builds the S2OPC demonstration samples (demo server, command line client tools, etc.)
 - WITH_PYS2OPC (OFF by default): if set to ON, it builds the Python binding wheel for S2OPC and PYS2OPC_WHEEL_NAME variable shall also be set to define the wheel file name.
 PYS2OPC_VERSION and PYS2OPC_WHEEL_NAME can be defined to name the PyS2OPC wheel.

-The generated project file S2OPC*.sln can then be imported in Visual Studio environment.

 For more information, or to compile the master branch on its latest commit, please refer to the [wiki](https://gitlab.com/systerel/S2OPC/wikis/compilation).

 ## Hints to build S2OPC on other platforms or without CMake

 If CMake is not available or you want to use another tool for compilation you will have to manually configure the sources to compile.
 Here are a few hints on how to manage to build without CMake:
 - S2OPC libraries sources files (*.c and *.h) are all in src/ sub-directories
 - Only one of the dependent platform directory shall be kept for the build : src/Common/helpers_platform_dep/<platform> (linux, windows, etc.)
+- Only one of the crypto library directory shall be kept for the build : src/Common/crypto/lib_dep/<crypto_lib> (mbedtls, cylone, nocrypto, etc.)
 - src/Common/configuration/sopc_common_build_info.h provides build-specific information that must be filled in by build procedure:
   - When using CMake, the sopc_common_build_info.c is automatically generated with relevant content.
   - When using any other toolchain, the template provided in file sopc_common_build_info.c_ may be used.
     In that case the template should be copied into a valid .c file to be taken into account (depends on toolchain configuration).
 - A s2opc_common_export.h file is expected to be found in the included directories.
   This file shall export several MACRO symbols including S2OPC_COMMON_EXPORT and S2OPC_COMMON_NO_EXPORT.
-  - When using CMake, this file is automaatically generated depending on the host target.
+  - When using CMake, this file is automatically generated depending on the host target.
   - When using any other toolchain, the template provided in file s2opc_common_export.h_ for each src/Common/helpers_platform_dep/<platform> directory may be renamed to  s2opc_common_export.h.
     This however may require adaptation for specific toolchains.